Beyond The Light Switch

 Comprehensive and timely, this 3-parter adds a much needed balanced perspective to a national energy debate that will surely become more heated and more critical than anything since health care.
 Host: David Biello, energy and environment editor at Scientific American.

 KQED World: Sun, Apr 12, 2015 -- 10:00 PM

-In this new episode of Beyond the Light Switch, we focus on the electrification of the American economy - in transportation, shipping, airlines, even in the U.S. military and its importance to our national security.
+In this episode, we focus on the electrification of the American economy - in transportation, shipping, airlines, even in the US military and its importance to our national security.
 Our host, Scientific American's David Biello, journeys across the country to examine America's switch to electrification as a key strategy in reducing our foreign oil dependence while achieving our economic, environmental and energy security goals.
 Our journey begins in Iraq where moving diesel fuel in order to generate electricity became that war's most dangerous occupation.
 From the Middle East David looks at the Pentagon's role in advancing energy technology.
 He'll then travel to one of the busiest ports in the world - the Port of Los Angeles, then onto Austin, Texas, to a neighborhood that boasts the highest concentration of electric vehicles in the country.
-Then it's off to Chicago, Washington, D.C., and Berkeley, California all in the search for signs of a new energy future.
+Then it's off to Chicago, Washington, DC, and Berkeley, California all in the search for signs of a new energy future.